 Option 2: Script Deployment via MDM/RMM

-Deploy the Windows script via GPO, Intune, or SCCM.
+Deploy the Windows script via GPO, Intune, or SCCM

-Ensure Windows Defender policies are properly configured.
+Ensure Windows Defender policies are properly configured

-Verify that the SentinelOne agent appears in Guardz > Devices.
+Verify that the SentinelOne agent appears in Guardz > Devices

-macOS Deployment (PKG or Script)
+macOS Deployment

 Option 1: Installer Deployment (PKG)